Please use the menu below to navigate to any article section:

 A top-down approach to investing

-The property investment system that has helped me build a very substantial property portfolio uses what I call a top down approach.
+The property investment system that has helped me build a very substantial property portfolio and that we recommend to all our clients at Metropole uses what I call a top down approach.

 - It starts with buying at the right stage of the property cycle.
 I look at the big picture – how the economy is performing and where we are in the property cycle.